mrschristine.com

 Set against the troubled background of Belfast’s mean and drug-filled streets, there’s some violence but more tension than anything, and the story weaves through a host of characters.
 Somehow, despite the case being stagnant for most of the book, it remains intensely interesting.
 I couldn’t put it down.

-← Previous The Angel's Kiss by Justin Richards
+← Previous Doctor Who: The Angel's Kiss by Justin Richards

 Next → Nigel Mansell: My Autobiography by Nigel Mansell